GCSBOSS/nodecaf/README.md

 > Docs for version v0.9.x.

-Nodecaf is an Express framework for developing REST APIs in a quick and convenient manner.
+Nodecaf is a light framework for developing RESTful Apps in a quick and convenient manner.
 Using Nodecaf you'll get:
+- Familiar middleware style routes declaration
 - Useful [handler arguments](#handlers-args).
 - Built-in [settings file support](#settings-file) with layering.
 - [Logging functions](#logging).